Ayush23Dash/Special-Olympics/README.md

 # Special-Olympics
-A demo website for Special Olympics Delhi
+A demo website for Special Olympics Delhi.